This post is brought to you by Karo ® Syrup

 Thanksgiving jump starts the holiday season with good food, friends, family and memories in the making.
 Karo ® Syrup is as much a part of my family’s Thanksgiving baking tradition as turkey and gravy are to the meal.
 It forms the basis of so many Southern delights that we love and incorporate onto our holiday dessert menu.
 Whether it’s Thanksgiving, Christmas or New Year’s mini confections are always included and we love the chewy texture Karo gives to cookies and handheld delicacies.
 Desserts like Toffee Crunch Pecan Pie and chewy Scotcheroos are among our very favorites.

-- Set up an assembly line and have one person stirring, one rolling into balls and another dipping the pecan balls into the candy coating.
-It's not only helpful but, I'm always mindful that when we work together we aren't just making something special to eat but, lifelong memories, too.
+- How do you make Pecan Balls?
+The filling is made on the stovetop per the recipe.
+Next, you’ll need to use a small scoop to roll the filling into balls.
+To dip in chocolate, I find it helpful to set up an assembly line and have one person stirring, one rolling into balls and another dipping the pecan balls into the candy coating.
+It’s not only helpful, but I’m always mindful that when we work together we aren’t just making something special to eat we’re making lifelong memories, too.

-- For a time saver, you can make these up to one week in advance and store chilled in an airtight container.
+- For a time saver, you can make these Pecan Balls up to one week in advance and store chilled in an airtight container in the refrigerator.
 Take them out of the fridge before serving and allow time to come to room temperature so the filling can soften just a bit.

-- Other delicious desserts made with Karo you may like to try are these Chocolate Dipped Scotcheroo Bon Bons and Caramel Pecan Turtle Scotcheroos for your holiday goodies.
+- Other delicious desserts made with Karo you may like to try are these Chocolate Dipped Scotcheroos Bon Bons and Caramel Pecan Turtle Scotcheroos for your holiday goodies.

 Thanks for visiting come back soon!